- July 1 - July 21

 Absolutely!
 Bold Earth has spent the last 25+ years perfecting the minute-by-minute details ofWild Alaska.
 Every activity has been reviewed and selected to ensure the best and most balanced experience possible.
 Whether ice climbing, rafting, sea kayaking or backpacking, we see what the Alaskans see, do what they do and live how they live.
 This is not a teen tour.
 This trip is FUN and ADVENTUROUS.
 Year after year campers come back from Alaska with new found passions in their hearts – for wilderness, for camping, and for adventure.

 YES, we will teach all skills to empower you to enjoy Wild Alaska.
 No Experience is required, just a spirit of adventure and willingness to go for it.

 Bold Earth partners with local companies and uniquely knowledgeable natives to create a safe and authentic summer of true adventure.

 We will be traveling by 15-passenger vans, with a roof-rack on top for all of our equipment and gear.
 The van will be driven by your experienced and carefully screened leaders.
 All travel is carefully planned to minimize time spent in the van (we try to never drive for more than 2 hours) and optimize the trip experience for active adventure.
 Bold Earth itineraries are designed to maximize adventure!

 Shorts?
 Yes, most days the weather is perfect for shorts and a light jacket.
 But bring long pants and a jacket — you’ll need them!

-Summer is the BEST time to travel in Alaska!
+Summer is the BEST time to travel to Alaska!
 The climate in South-central Alaska is mild by Alaskan standards due to the region’s proximity to the seacoast.
 Alaska during the summer is a very comfortable place to travel.
 With the sun out 20 hours a day, temperatures will stay at a fairly consistent level during both the day and night.
-Most days will be in the 55 to 65 fahrenheit degrees, (12.7 – 18.3 degrees Celsius) with most nights never dropping below 45 (7.2 degrees Celsius).
+Most days will be in the 55 to 65 Fahrenheit degrees, (12.7 – 18.3 degrees Celsius) with most nights never dropping below 45 (7.2 degrees Celsius).
 By the glacier and mountains, we can experience some cooler rainy nights, so check your packing list for a detailed list of necessary items.